 1% for Ecosystems

 Investments in natural area stewardship can take many forms—hiring more seasonal staff, engaging outside contractors, and expanding support for our strong volunteer community.
 Each strategy plays an essential role, and we applaud the improvements already made in these areas.
-But an effective system requires more than a skeleton crew of on-staff Natural Resources professionals.
+But an effective system requires more than a skeleton crew of on-staff Natural Resources professionals:

-Dedicated, skilled, full-time technicians are the backbone of lasting impact.
+Dedicated, skilled, full-time personnel are the backbone of lasting impact.
 They don’t just initiate projects—they ensure they are implemented effectively and sustained over time.
 Without this continuity, even the best investments can be undone as invasive species rebound and newly established native plants fail without ongoing care.

 Alongside volunteer stewards, permanent full-time staff build deep relationships with our ecosystems and the human communities connected to them.
 They carry institutional knowledge forward in work that demands careful observation, learning, leadership, and adaptation over many years.

 Grants end.
 Budgets shift.
 Seasonal staff move on.
 But full-time staff provide continuity and staying power.
-They represent the gold standard of commitment to mission—and are indispensable to protecting and restoring public natural areas for the long term.
+They represent the gold standard of commitment to mission—and are indispensable to protecting and restoring publicly-held natural areas for the long term.

 Why Now?